airflowdocker/airflow-docker-compose/README.md

 ## Configuration

+Note, this library assumes the `docker-compose` utility is available in your path.

 In order to use this tool, you should have a local `dags` folder containing your dags.
 You should also have a `pyproject.toml` file which minimally looks like